 Serbia has slightly more liberal immigration rules when it comes to immigration for Russian citizens.
 That can be seen from the fact of visa-free regime, the right to do business in the Serbian market as well as to purchase real estate of any kind, except for agricultural land.
 That said, not many countries can offer it.

-On the other hand, citizens of Egypt, Nigeria, Pakistan, or Saudi Arabia need to obtain even a short-term visa (visa C) for a tourist stay, and afterward, need visa D to apply for a temporary residence permit.
+On the other hand, citizens of India, Egypt, Nigeria, Pakistan, or Saudi Arabia need to obtain even a short-term visa (visa C) for a tourist stay, and afterward, need visa D to apply for a temporary residence permit.

 Apart from the fact that Russian citizens can visa-free enter Serbia, furthermore, they are entitled to establish companies, entrepreneurship, or become employees of a Serbian company and after that, to have the same status as Serbian entrepreneurs or employees.
 That can also be a useful aspect to bear in mind in case you opt for the option of immigrating to Serbia.